Vktorjmx/alx-pre_course/README.md

-i am here to excel
+victor is here to win